A SIMPLE GUIDE TO HOME LOAN JARGON

 A map or plat made by a licensed surveyor showing the results of measuring the land with its elevations, improvements, boundaries, and relationship to surrounding tracts of land.
 A survey is often required by the lender to assure that a building is actually sited on the land according to its legal description.

-A claim against property for the amount of its unpaid taxes.
+A claim against real estate for the amount of its unpaid taxes.

 Similar to a Payment Discount, but implies either an unusually large initial rate discount or an attempt by the lender to lure an otherwise unqualified borrower into the mortgage.